jonmiles/bootstrap-treeview/README.md

 Sets the default foreground color used by all nodes, except when overridden on a per node basis in data.

+### emptyIcon
+String, class name(s).
+Default: "glyphicon" as defined by [Bootstrap Glyphicons](http://getbootstrap.com/components/#glyphicons)

+Sets the icon to be used on a tree node with no child nodes.

 ### enableLinks
 Boolean.
 Default: false